mattgodbolt/cppcon-2025-some-assembly-required/libraries.md

 Notes:

-Stepanov said the STL should stand for "STepanov and Lee".
+- Stepanov said the STL should stand for "STepanov and Lee".
+- Thanks HP, SGI.
+PJ Plauger Dinkumware
+- david stone gave a talk: "functions want to be free"
+- set tone for C++
+- STL != Standard Library

 Thanks to Hewlett-Packard for letting Stepanov make the STL free for all, and SGI for continuing to keep Stepanov's work free.
 And to PJ Plauger at Dinkumware for taking the STL and making it production-ready, and licensing it to MS.